1.5 Writing Processes

 Knowledge Check: Review the video, 5 Steps of the Academic Writing Process, and answer the embedded questions.

-You may also have come across the 40-20-40 writing process, which suggests that you should break up the amount of time you spend on the writing task into three distinct stages of planning, drafting and revising, and give each one a specific percentage of the time you have available.
+You may have also come across the 40-20-40 writing process, which suggests that you should break up the amount of time you spend on the writing task into three distinct stages of planning, drafting and revising, and give each one a specific percentage of the time you have available.

-40-20-40 Writing Process
+35-15-50 AI-enhanced Writing Process

 As with the design process, the writing process must begin with an understanding of the problem you are trying to solve.
-In an educational context, this means understanding the assignment you’ve been given, the specifications of that assignment, the objectives you are meant to achieve, and the constraints you must work within (due dates, word limits, research requirements, etc.).
+In an educational context, this means understanding the assignment you’ve been given, the requirements of that assignment, the objectives you are meant to achieve, and the constraints you must work within (due dates, word limits, research requirements, etc.).
 This is often referred to as “Task Analysis.”
 In professional contexts, you must also consider who your intended reader(s) will be, why they will be reading this document, and what their needs are, as well as deadlines and documentation requirements.

 Knowledge Check

-EXERCISE 1.5 Planning your writing process
+EXERCISE 1.5.1 Planning your writing process

 Consider an upcoming writing assignment or task you must complete.
 To avoid putting it off until the last minute (and possibly doing a poor job), try planning a writing process for this task, and build in milestones.
 Anticipate how long various sub-tasks and stages might take.
 Make sure to include time for “task and audience analysis” to fully understand what’s involved before you start.
 Consider the following:

-- What is the purpose of the document?
+• What is the purpose of the document?
 What are the specific requirements?
 Who will read it and why?

-- How much planning is needed?
+• How much planning is needed?
 What will this entail?
 Will you need to do research?
 Do you need to come up with a topic or focus, or has one been assigned to you?

-- How complicated will the document be?
+• How complicated will the document be?
 Will it have several sections?
 Graphics?
 How much revision will be needed to perfect your document?
 Will you have time for a peer/tutor review?

 You will be asked to complete project plans for some more involved assignments, which will help you plan your work and estimate the amount of time it will take you to complete it.
 For now, try using Seneca Libraries’ Assignment Calculator to see if it offers something similar to your planned writing process.